Safety-and-Security-Campus/AirQuality/README.md

 ## DataCollection
 The data collection notebook focuses on the collection of the dust monitoring data.
 The code in this notebook will download the data from https://ilm2.site.dustmonitoring.nl and save the data into csv files separated by location.

+## DataPreparation
+This notebook combines all the datasets gathered in the DataCollection notebook.
+It also formats the data.